Main Content Area

 Molecular, Cellular and Systemic Physiology Undergraduate Program

 The Bachelor of Science (B.S.) degree program is designed to provide a solid foundation in the physical and biological sciences, as well as substantial knowledge of the structure and function of the human body, and includes both lecture and laboratory courses.
 Most students who major in physiology go on to professionals schools, including: medical school, dental school, nursing school, pharmacy school, and training programs for medical technology, physician’s assistant, etc. The remaining graduates usually obtain other advanced graduate degrees (M.S. or Ph.D.) and thus, pursue careers in academia and/or biomedical research in biotechnology, pharmaceutical, and government laboratories.
 Please visit the College of Science website for additional information.
-Dr. James Ferraro is the Director of Undergraduate Studies in Physiology within the Department and should be contacted to declare a major and for programmatic academic advisement.
-Preprofessional majors should contact Gail Robinson for advisement.
+To declare a major and for programmatic academic advisement please email firstname.lastname@example.org for information.
+Preprofessional majors should contact Tammi Pinski for advisement.

 As an undergraduate student majoring in Physiology, you are strongly encouraged to undertake laboratory research under the supervision of departmental faculty.
 It is suggested that you initiate this research activity early in your undergraduate career.
 In this way, you will have several semesters to exploit the techniques that you have learned.
 Many of our students have made such significant contributions that they have been listed as authors on scientific publications, and have even attended scientific meetings to present their results to a national audience.